roman-milk/roman-milk.github.io/vanessas-dissonance.md

  Apparently, Steve liked the deranged, obscene make-over of the 'Red Rose Whore' as he went the extra mile.
 He positioned Vanessa on her ass with her back against the toilet bowl.
 Then he used the handcuffs to chain her arms behind the bowl.
 Finally, he took a marker and wrote something onto her forehead.

  Once again, Vanessa found herself in an extremely uncomfortable position with her body chained to the toilet, her ass on the cold tiles, and her back against the hard bowl.
 In the mirror, she could see her vulgar appearance with her voluptuous funbags locked together, her cheeks and busty rack shimmering in a coating of piss, and the piss-soaked toilet paper stuffed up her mouth.
 However, the worst thing she saw was the writing on her forehead.
-Report_Story #2